Read next

 On the same day as Rayner’s address, the government released the NPPF tracked changes document, which shows exactly what is being scrapped from the old NPPF, what will remain, and what will be added.

-The draft NPPF has a lot to say about the Green Belt, making many necessary changes.
+The new NPPF 2024 has a lot to say about the Green Belt, making many necessary changes.

 While I believe more could have been done (as I will discuss at the end of this article), these steps are a starting point and are more than any previous government has done for Green Belt reform since it was first introduced.
 For that, I commend them.